 A Management Plan for Chlorpyrifos in Gilsizer Slough was approved by the Regional Water Board on December 16, 2016.
 An initial FOS was sent to growers in the Gilsizer Slough Drainage on March 20, 2017, to collect baseline information upon which to compare management practice implementation information provided by future surveys from those growers who apply chlorpyrifos.
-A second FOS was sent to growers in the Management Plan area in August 2018.
+A third annual FOS was sent to growers in the Management Plan area in January 2020.

-Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2018 monitoring year are described below.
+Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2019 monitoring year are described below.